etnt/qai/README.md

 So in the example below we search for Movies with an IMDB rating around 8, a story containing: "bank robber" and the genre should be "Drama".

-Not that the first time we run the program it will create and populate the Chroma DB, which will take some time.
+Note that the first time we run the program it will create and populate the Chroma DB, which will take some time.
 After that each search will be fast.